Australian Secret Intelligence Service: Four Corners program

-Ratih Hardjono, Bruce Grant, & Gareth Evans
+Ratih Hardjono, Bruce Grant and Gareth Evans

-On 19 February 2000, Singapore journalist Susan Sim accused Ratih Harjono of working for her Uncle, a senior BAKIN (Indonesian intelligence service) Intelligence Officer whilst working for the Indonesian President.
-Earlier in her career as 'Journalist', Ratih was Married to Bruce Grant.
-During this period Bruce Grant was senior policy advisor to Gareth Evans.
-Co-Authoring the book: (1992) Australia's Foreign Relations: In the World of the 1990s.
-Gareth Evans was one of Australia's longest serving Foreign Ministers.
-Evans was responsible for ASIS from 1988 to 1996.
-In 2004 Ratih Hardjono was accused of being an Indonesian Agent of Influence.
+On 19 February 2000, Singapore journalist Susan Sim accused Ratih Harjono of working for her uncle, a senior BAKIN (Indonesian intelligence service) intelligence officer while working for the President of Indonesia.
+Earlier in her career as a journalist, Ratih was married to Bruce Grant, who during this period was senior policy adviser to Gareth Evans, co-authoring the book, Australia's foreign relations: in the world of the 1990s.
+Gareth Evans was responsible for ASIS from 1988 to 1996.

 Alleged management and staffing problems

 In 2005, The Bulletin ran an article based on allegations by serving ASIS officers that alluded to gross mismanagement of intelligence operations, staff assignments, and taskings, particularly with respect to the war on terrorism.

-The unnamed officers pointed out various problems within the agency that were plaguing the organisation's ability to collect vital and timely intelligence, such as the pitting of '...young mostly white university educated agents with limited language skills and little knowledge of Islam against poor, zealous extremists intent on becoming suicide bombers', the 'inappropriate' assignment of '...young female IOs (intelligence officers) against Islamic targets...', poor staff retention rates, and general lack of officers possessing meaningful field experience.

-The officers also cite a lack of proper support given to IOs tasked against terrorist targets, and the doctoring of intelligence by ASIS management, as also contributing to the lack of progress of the agency in the war on terrorism.
+The unnamed officers pointed out various problems within the agency that were plaguing the organisation's ability to collect vital and timely intelligence.
+By this, they meant the recruitment of "...young mostly white university educated agents with limited language skills and little knowledge of Islam against poor, zealous extremists intent on becoming suicide bombers", the "inappropriate" assignment of "...young female IOs [intelligence officers] against Islamic targets...", in addition to poor staff retention rates, and general lack of officers possessing significant practical field experience.
+The officers also cited a lack of proper support given to intelligence officers tasked against terrorist targets, and the doctoring of intelligence by ASIS management, as also contributing to the lack of progress of the agency in the war on terrorism.

 Australia–East Timor spying scandal

-It was revealed in 2013 that the ASIS planted listening devices to listen to the East Timorese government during negotiations over the Greater Sunrise oil and gasfields.
-This is known as the Australia–East Timor spying scandal.
+It was revealed in 2013 that ASIS planted devices to listen to the East Timorese government during negotiations over the Greater Sunrise oil and gasfields.

-Statutory basis

-Intelligence Services Act 2001

-ASIS was created in 1952 by executive order and was converted to a statutory body by the Intelligence Services Act 2001, headed by the Director-General.
-The Act sets out the functions of ASIS and the limits on those functions.

-Use of weapons by ASIS was prohibited (except for self-defence).
-Conduct of violent or para-military operations was also curtailed.
-The Act authorised the responsible minister to issue directions to the agency.
-Ministerial authorisation is required for intelligence collection activities involving Australians but limited the circumstances in which this could be done.
-The Act requires the responsible minister to make rules regulating the communication and retention of intelligence information concerning Australian persons, and provides for the establishment of a parliamentary oversight committee, then called the Parliamentary Joint Committee on ASIO, ASIS and DSD.